kevinbache/chillpill/README.md

 chillpill
 =========
-`chillpill` calms your hyperparameters with style.
+`chillpill` calms your hyperparameters for the cloud.

 Hyperparameter optimization is important to any deep learning workflow, but it's been difficult to do at scale.
 Until now.